 Starter Pokémon revealed

 Like pretty much every other Pokémon title, you’ll be provided with one of three unique starter Pokémon at the beginning of your journey.
+Check out our verdict on the best starter for Sword and Shield.

 - Grookey (Grass)